kristianp335/VandenRecycling/vanden-recycling-liferay/deployment-packages/DEPLOYMENT_INSTRUCTIONS.md

 ### Step 2: Import Fragments

-**Option A: Import Complete Collection**
+**Option A: Import Complete Collection (RECOMMENDED)**
 1. Go to Site Administration → Site Builder → Fragments
-2. Create new collection named "Vanden Recycling"
+2. Click the three dots (⋮) next to Collections
+3. Select "Import"
-3. Import `complete-collection/vanden-fragments-collection.zip`
+4. Upload `complete-collection/vanden-fragments-collection.zip`
+5. All fragments will be imported into a new "Vanden Recycling Fragment Collection"

 **Option B: Import Individual Fragments**
-1. Create new fragment collection
+1. Create new fragment collection manually
-2. Import each fragment ZIP from `individual-fragments/` folder
+2. For each fragment ZIP in `individual-fragments/` folder:
+   - Open the collection → Import → Upload fragment ZIP
+   - Each ZIP contains a fragment folder with all required files
 3. Import order doesn't matter

 ### Step 3: Create Navigation Menus